tembo-io/website/docs/tembo-stacks/standard.md

 # Tembo Standard

+A default configuration of Postgres.

 ## Configuration

-Our default configuration of Postgres.

 The following configurations automatically scale based on the size of cpu, memory, and storage for the cluster: